Eb0nheart/Eb0nheart/README.md

 2. Minimal IoT
 This is not something that specific, other than me having fun.
 I have worked with IoT devices in my career and wanted to try building my own little IoT system, with a frontend, backend and use a raspberry pie as IoT device, maybe to use for some custom home automation later on.

+3. Extensions
+As mentioned, i mainly work within the Microsoft "namespace".
+This means that my main language of choice is C#.
+Therefore i have started this library to add all sorts of extensions which i find i need in my day to day work.
+I plan on publishing this to nuget at some point, no idea when though, heh.